About the Institute for Healing Justice & Equity

-The Institute for Healing Justice and Equity (IHJE) is a Big Ideas initiative of the Saint Louis University Research Institute at Saint Louis University (SLU).
+The Institute for Healing Justice & Equity (IHJE) is a Big Ideas initiative of the Saint Louis University Research Institute at Saint Louis University (SLU).
 The Institute was founded by Ruqaiijah Yearby, JD, MPH; Amber Johnson, PhD; Kira Banks, PhD; and Keon Gilbert, DrPH.

 The Institute is a multidisciplinary group of faculty, staff, collaborators, and partners working together to eliminate disparities caused by systemic oppression through systems change and deep community partnership.
 Through research, training, community engagement, and public policy development, the Institute focuses on building equitable communities by assessing and promoting best practices that foster healing from social injustice, trauma, and oppression.

 Equity is a state of being where race, sex, class, and other social identity categories can no longer predict life outcomes and where outcomes for all groups are improved.
 Equity and Policy projects will assess whether current equity initiatives, laws, and policies lead to changes in the social determinants of health and improvements in individual and community health and well-being.

 Healing Justice consists of culturally, historically, and context relevant practices, services, and resources that foster individual and collective recovery and resilience in the face of trauma and other harm caused by oppression.
 Healing Justice projects will address the root cause of oppression, by supporting practices that foster individual and collective healing and connecting this to structural changes in governments and institutions.

 Community Research Ethics consists of practices that center community in the design and implementation of research studies to ensure that the community will benefit from the research.
 Projects will create local and national frameworks that lead to community-engaged research activities, promote strong relationships with community members and local and national organizations, and facilitate data sharing with community.